Fill your muscle-building arsenal with these bi’s and tri’s exercises and workouts

 Tired of your T-shirt sleeves blowing in the wind?
-Well, clicking on this article is your first rep towards building bigger biceps, triceps and forearms.
-Each of these arm exercises hits maximum muscle fibres to spark the growth you’re after and proves any piece of kit – in the right hands and in the right arm workout – has gun-toting potential to build bigger, thicker arms.
+Well, clicking on this article is your first rep toward building bigger biceps, triceps, and forearms.
+Each of these arm exercises hits maximum muscle fibers to spark the growth you’re after and proves any piece of kit – in the right hands and the right arm workout – has gun-toting potential to build bigger, thicker arms.

 So rather than beat around the bush, let’s get straight to it.
 If you want to build bigger biceps, these 15 exercises will help get you there.
 Perform them properly, and it won’t just be your biceps that start to bulge, your overall health will see an improvement, too.